pirmin-oezdemir/bitinfochartscraper/README.md

 # bitinfochartscraper
 Scrapes bitinfocharts data into csv files

+#######
+modified VERSION: Only Scrapes Twitter Data but for --> 701 Assets <--- .
+If existent, Google Trend Data gets pulled too.

+In very large datasets, order is wrong sometimes:

+E.g. Data begins from 2014, goes untill 2021.
+Then 2011 starts and goes untill 2014.

+However, there seems to be only one "break" in the order of such datasets.

+Notebook has to be run in colab, otherwise cloudflare will block.
+Also, Indentation doesnt fit standard notebook.

+Original instructions from logic-language below:
+#######

 # Instructions

 1. The attached notebook is designed to be run in google colab - it has all the relevant installs etc at the top of the script